PoisotLab/ms_network_prediction/manuscript.md

 allow us to predict ecological networks accurately from existing and imperfect datasets, but also enable us to perform model validation and comparison with more flexibility than existing tools.
-We argue that @fig:example is an example of the promise of these tools *even* when facing datasets of smaller size.
-When carefully controlling for over-fitting (which is discussed in the next section), machine learning systems are at least adequate at generalizing.
-The ability to extract and engineer features, notably latent ones, also contributes to bolstering our predictive ability.
+We argue that @fig:example is an example of the promise of these tools *even* when facing datasets of small size.
+When carefully controlling for overfitting machine learning systems are at least adequate at generalizing.
+The ability to extract and engineer features also serves to bolster our predictive power.
 In short, the current lack of massive datasets must not be an obstacle to prediction; it is an ideal testing ground to understand how little data is sufficient to obtain actionable predictions.